 As of 1 July 2015, banks gathering guaranteed deposits under a Dutch banking license are required by law to fund the Dutch Deposit Guarantee Scheme.
-The contributions are based on the level of deposits guaranteed and the risk profile of the bank, as determined by the regulator.
-The contribution of ABN AMRO to the Dutch Deposit Guarantee Scheme have to be paid quarterly.
-The Group is also subject to several deposit guarantee schemes outside The Netherlands.
-For countries other than The Netherlands, the contributions and terms and conditions can differ from the Dutch Deposit Guarantee Scheme.
+The contributions are based on the level of deposits guaranteed and the risk profile of ABN AMRO, as determined by the regulator.
+The contribution of ABN AMRO to the Dutch Deposit Guarantee Schema have to be paid quarterly.
+ABN AMRO is also subject to several deposit guarantee schemes outside the Netherlands.
+For countries other than the Netherlands, the contributions and terms and conditions can differ from the Dutch Deposit Guarantee Scheme.